-- (iv) The licensee must maintain the CBD products from which the sample was deducted in a secure, low-light, cool, and dry location to prevent the products from becoming contaminated or degraded prior to the CBD products being added or incorporated into ((marijuana)) cannabis products after successful passage of testing requirements. - (v) Each quality assurance sample must be clearly marked "quality assurance sample" and be labeled with the following information: - (A) The unique identifier for the product generated by the state traceability system; - (B) The name of the certified lab receiving the sample; - (C) The license number and business or trade name of the licensee sending the sample; - (D) The date the sample was collected; and - (E) The weight of the sample. - (vi) Certified labs may retrieve samples from a $((\frac{marijuana}{2}))$ cannabis licensee's licensed premises and transport the sample(s) directly to the lab.
-Certified labs may also return any unused portion of the sample(s). - (b) Required fields of testing. - (i) Potency testing.
+(iii) Samples must be placed in a sanitary plastic or glass container and stored in a location that prevents the propagation of pathogens and other contaminants, such as a secure, low-light, cool and dry location. (iv) The licensee must maintain the CBD products from which the sample was deducted in a secure, low-light, cool, and dry location to prevent the products from becoming contaminated or degraded prior to the CBD products being added or incorporated into ((marijuana)) cannabis products after successful passage of testing requirements.

+(v) Each quality assurance sample must be clearly marked "quality assurance sample" and be labeled with the following information:

+(A) The unique identifier for the product generated by the state traceability system;

+(B) The name of the certified lab receiving the sample;

+(C) The license number and business or trade name of the licensee sending the sample;

+(D) The date the sample was collected; and

+(E) The weight of the sample.

+(vi) Certified labs may retrieve samples from a ((marijuana)) cannabis licensee's licensed premises and transport the sample(s) directly to the lab.
+Certified labs may also return any unused portion of the sample(s).

+(b) Required fields of testing.

+(i) Potency testing.
 Potency testing is required to confirm the product is less than 0.3 percent THC, contains detectable levels of CBD, and to determine the levels of THC, THC-A, CBD, and CBD-A in the product.
-Synthetic cannabinoids as defined in RCW 69.50.204 are prohibited under RCW 69.50.401 and any test result that suggests the presence of a synthetic cannabinoid must be immediately reported to the WSLCB. - (A) Certified labs must test and report the following cannabinoids to the WSLCB in the state traceability system when testing for potency: - (I) THCA; - (II) THC; - (III) Total THC; - (IV) CBDA; - (V) CBD; and - (VI) Total CBD. - (B) Calculating total THC and total CBD. - (I) Total THC must be calculated as follows, where M is the mass or mass fraction of delta-9 THC or delta-9 THCA: M total delta-9 THC = $M = 10.877 \times M = 10.877$ - (II) Total CBD must be calculated as follows, where M is the mass or mass fraction of CBD and CBDA: M total CBD = M CBD + $(0.877 \times M)$ CBDA). - (C) Regardless of analytical equipment or methodology used for testing, certified labs must accurately measure and report the acidic (THCA and CBDA) and neutral (THC and CBD) forms of the cannabinoids. - (D) The following potency results fail quality assurance testing for the purposes of this section and the sample and corresponding product from which the sample was deducted must be disposed of consistent with this section and WAC 314-55-097: - (I) The CBD product tests above 0.3 percent THC; - (II) The CBD product does not contain any detectable amounts of CBD or CBD-A; and - (III) The sample test results indicate that a substance is present that is not THC, CBD, or inert substance which the THC or CBD is dissolved into. - (ii) Pesticide screening.
+Synthetic cannabinoids as defined in RCW 69.50.204 are prohibited under RCW 69.50.401 and any test result that suggests the presence of a synthetic cannabinoid must be immediately reported to the WSLCB.

+(A) Certified labs must test and report the following cannabinoids to the WSLCB in the state traceability system when testing for potency:

+(I) THCA;

+(II) THC;

+(III) Total THC;

+(IV) CBDA;

+(V) CBD; and

+(VI) Total CBD.

+(B) Calculating total THC and total CBD.

+(I) Total THC must be calculated as follows, where M is the mass or mass fraction of delta-9 THC or delta-9 THCA: M total delta-9 THC = M delta-9 THC + $(0.877 \times M \text{ delta}-9 \text{ THCA})$.

+(II) Total CBD must be calculated as follows, where M is the mass or mass fraction of CBD and CBDA: M total CBD = M CBD + $(0.877 \times M CBDA)$.

+(C) Regardless of analytical equipment or methodology used for testing, certified labs must accurately measure and report the acidic (THCA and CBDA) and neutral (THC and CBD) forms of the cannabinoids.

+(D) The following potency results fail quality assurance testing for the purposes of this section and the sample and corresponding product from which the sample was deducted must be disposed of consistent with this section and WAC 314-55-097:

+(I) The CBD product tests above 0.3 percent THC;

+(II) The CBD product does not contain any detectable amounts of CBD or CBD-A; and

+(III) The sample test results indicate that a substance is present that is not THC, CBD, or inert substance which the THC or CBD is dissolved into.

+(ii) Pesticide screening.